shangc1997/Nature_Walk/README.md

 - The app currently launches directly into `ContentView`
 - Session data is hard-coded in `SessionViewModel`
-- The README has been aligned with the current source code and the feature checklist described in `Project.docx`
 - Update this README when new features are completed.